AlexzanderFlores/WOKCommands/README.md

 `!prefix [NEW PREFIX]`

 The `NEW PREFIX` argument is optional, and omitting it will simply display the current prefix.
-By default WOKCommands uses "!" as it's command prefix.
+By default WOKCommands uses "!" as its command prefix.

 # Bot Owner Only Commands